datajoint/datajoint-elements/Outreach.md

 As we develop a new Element to support the new modality, we remain in contact with the team to include their contribution, solicit feedback, and evaluate design tradeoffs,
 When the new Element is released, a full attribution is given to the Precursor Project.

+**Rationale:** The Resource does not aim to develop fundamentally new solutions for neurophysiology data acquisition and analysis.
+Rather it aims to systematize and disseminate existing open-source tools proven in leading research projects.

 # 2. Tool Developers
 DataJoint pipelines rely on analysis tools, atlases, data standards, archives and catalogs, and other neuroinformatics resources developed and maintained by the broader scientific community.
-We establish a working relationship
+To ensure sustainability of the Resource, we reach out to the tool developer to establish joint sustainability roadmaps.

 # 3. Validation Sites
-Before new Elements and Workflows are released as part of this Resource, our team engages other research groups to evaluate these designs in their labs in real experiments.
+Before new Resource components are released as part of this Resource, our team engages other research groups to evaluate these components in their projects in realistic scenarios  experiments.
+During the Alpha testing period, the
-During Alpha testing,

-Dissemination: increase awareness and invite the community to adopt complete products from the Resource: DataJoint and experiment pipelines from the Resource.
-Census: Estimate the user populates and collect feedback about their experience.
+# 4. Dissemination
+We conduct activities to disseminate Resource components for adoption in diverse neuroscience labs.
+These activities include

+* A central website for the Resource.
+Presently, this GitHub repository serves this perpose page https://github.com/datajoint/datajoint-elements
+* Conference talks and presentations
+* Publications in peer-reviewed journals
+* White papers posted on internet resources and websites
+* On-site workshops
+* Remote workshops and webinars
+* Online interactive tutorials

+# 5. Census
+In order to measure the effectiveness of the Resource, we conduct several activities to estimate the adoption and use of the Resource components:

+* A citation mechanims for individual components of the Resource
+* Collect summary statistics of the number of downloads and repository forking.
+* A register for self-reporting for component adoption and use.